A Publication of Separation of Church and State Law Ministry.

 The words used also make clear that Christ was referring to Himself as the rock on which the church would be built.
 There is in the Greek [in Matthew 16.18] a play upon the words, “thou art Peter [petros—literally, ‘a little rock’], and upon this rock [Petra] I will build my church.”
 He does not promise to build His church upon Peter, but upon Himself, as Peter himself is careful to tell us (1 Pet.
 2.4-9).

 Jesus did not give Peter the keys—a key being a badge of power or authority (see, e.g., Is.
 22.22 and Re.
-3.7)—to the church, but to “the kingdom of heaven,” the keys in the sense of Matthew 13, that is of the sphere of Christian profession.
+3.7)—but to “the kingdom of heaven,” which in this age is represented by Christ’s local autonomous New Testament Churches and the individual believers therein who are to function as a spiritual body, each exercising his/her individual spiritual gifts.
 Peter assumed no other authority.
 In the council at Jerusalem as recorded in Acts 15, James seems to have presided.
 Peter claimed nothing more than to be an apostle by gift and an elder by office (See 1 Pe.
 1.1 and 5.1).
 The power of binding and loosing was shared by the other apostles (See Mt.
 18.18 and Jn.
 20.23).
 Since only Christ held the keys of death and the place of departed spirits, this did not involve the determination of the eternal destiny of souls.
 “I [Jesus Christ] am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death” (Re.
 1.18).

 Isaac Backus, the great Baptist leader in New England, elaborated upon the faith confessed by Peter: